DallanQ/7_wonders_duel/Manual.md

 The board represents the military rivalry between the two cities.
 It is divided into zones (9) and spaces (19).
 The last space on each end represents the player's capital.
 It also holds the Military tokens and the Progress tokens available for the cur- rent game.

-> image of a board with Progress Tokens at the top, Military Tokens on the left, spaces on the right, and zones in the middle.
+> image of a board with Progress Tokens at the top, Military Tokens on the bottom left, spaces on the right, and zones in the middle.
 The Conflict Pawn starts in the center of the board.

 ### Coins (Page 4)